 The mental health of older adults can be improved through promoting Active and Healthy Ageing.
 Mental health-specific health promotion for older adults involves creating living conditions and environments that support wellbeing and allow people to lead healthy and integrated lifestyles.
 Promoting mental health depends largely on strategies which ensure the elderly have the necessary resources to meet their basic needs, such as:

 - providing security and freedom;

 - adequate housing through supportive housing policy;

-- social support for elderly populations and their caregivers;
+- social support for older populations and their caregivers;

-- health and social programmes targeted at vulnerable groups such as those who live alone, rural populations or who suffer from a chronic or relapsing mental or physical illness;
+- health and social programmes targeted at vulnerable groups such as those who live alone and rural populations or who suffer from a chronic or relapsing mental or physical illness;

 - community development programmes.